Antinoe/Blocking/README.md

 Hold the Hotkey to Block.
 During this action, the player gains a boost in Defense, but items cannot be used, and they are slowed down.

 ## Parrying
 When blocking, there is an incredibly short time frame to initiate a Parry.
 Come in contact with damage caused by enemies or projectiles, and all but 1 point of damage will be nullified.
+Additionally, the attacker will be damaged.
+This damage scales with their Max HP, so Parrying is quite useful if in a conflict with strong enemies.